ashrithr/ankus/README.md

 	```
 	which will deploy cluster as specified in the configuration.
 Deployment includes creating instances in the cloud, creating/mounting volumes and installing/configuring respective roles.
 This might take around *30-45 mins* for the deployment to complete based on the type of deployment.

-	Once the deployment is complete, ankuscli will show the overview of cluster
+	Once the deployment is complete, ankus will show the overview of cluster
 5. Once deployment is complete you can see the cluster information using the following command

 	```